PrefectHQ/prefect/docs/guides/deployment/docker.md

 Let's create a flow run for this deployment.
 The flow run will execute in a Docker container on your local machine.

 !!! note "Run a Prefect agent"
-    This tutorial assumes you're already running a Prefect agent with `prefect agent start`, as described in the [Deployments](/tutorials/deployments/#agents-and-work-pools) tutorial.
+    This guide assumes you're already running a Prefect agent with `prefect agent start`, as described in the [Deployments](/tutorials/deployments/#agents-and-work-pools) tutorial.

-    If you shut down the agent from a previous tutorial, you can start it again by opening another terminal session and starting the agent with the `prefect agent start -q test` CLI command.
+    If you shut down the agent, you can start it again by opening another terminal session and starting the agent with the `prefect agent start -q test` CLI command.
 This agent pulls work from the `test` work queue created previously.

     Note also that the `PREFECT_API_URL` setting should be configured to point to the URL of your Prefect server or Prefect Cloud.